gatblau/sentinel/docs/getting_started.md

 ## Trying the binary out in the local machine

-If you want to try it out on your local machine [see here](./binary_deploy.md)
+If you want to try it out on your local machine [see here](./binary_deploy.md).

 ## Publishing to a webhook

 In order to publish to a web hook, update the Sentinel configuration file to use the webhook publisher.
 Set the URI of the publisher to the address the web consumer application is listening to.

-Start up a web consumer application where the web hook is pointing to, [such as the one here](../consumer/web_consumer.py).
+Start up a web consumer application where the web hook is pointing to, [such as the one here](../scripts/webhook/readme.md).

+Run the sentinel process.

+Deploy an application on minikube and see the changes appearing on the web consumer application terminal.

+## Publishing to Kafka

+In order to publish to Kafka, update the Sentinel configuration file to use the broker publisher.
+Set the Brokers list of the publisher to a comma separated list of one or more addresses the message broker is listening to.

+Start up a Kafka message broker.
+See [here](../scripts/kafka/readme.md) for information on how to set up a development copy.

 Run the sentinel process.